nipun2003/CustomAnalogClock/README.md

 # CustomAnalogClock
-It is simple and fully customize analog clock view which gives you to set the analog clock in hour mode or minute mod.
+It is simple and fully customizable analog clock view which gives you to set the analog clock in hour mode or minute mod.